danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 **Command:** `/retro-open`.
 This is what the user will type into a Slack message to initiate an interaction with the Retro Pulse Rails app.

-**Request URL:** `https://12e4-203-0-113-42.ngrok-free.app/api/slack/command`.
+**Request URL:** For example: `https://12e4-203-0-113-42.ngrok-free.app/api/slack/command`.
 This is where Slack will send an HTTP POST request when the user submits this slash command from Slack.
 The hostname is your ngrok forwarding address that you got from starting [ngrok in part 1 of this series](../rails-slack-app-part1-oauth#ngrok).
 The route `/api/slack/command` is defined in the `slack-ruby-bot-server` gem that we included as part of our [Rails app in part 1 of this series](../rails-slack-app-part1-oauth#create-rails-app).

 **Short Description:** `Open a new retrospective for comments`.
 This will be displayed as the user types in the slash command.

 **Usage Hint:** `title`.
 Since this particular slash command requires a parameter, which will be used to create the retrospective, the usage hint is also shown to the user as they type in the slash command.

+**Escape Channels:** Leave this unchecked.
+Turning this on will modify the parameters sent with a command by a user such as  wrapping URLs in angle brackets and translating channel or user mentions into their correlated IDs.
+It's not necessary for this app.
+See the [Slack docs](https://api.slack.com/interactivity/slash-commands) if your app needs this option.

 The filled out form will look something like this: